cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Doug: It looks like the hash of the pre-certificate isn’t actually of the certificate you are issuing.
 So, when you go to validate it, it looks like you’re looking at one certificate, but you have an SCT for a different certificate.
 What’s the relationship between those?

 Ryan: The way it works on the client side, the client takes the certificate with SCTs and removes the SCT extension.
 Then it does the DER encoding of it as a TBS certificate to compare the TBS certificate hash and match it against the hash of what was sent to the SCT log.
-So, the client does not need to reconstruct any signatures, it reconstructs the data that was signed—similar to what it already does when verifying a certificate signature when its checks the TBS certificate.
+So, the client does not need to reconstruct any signatures, it reconstructs the data that was signed-similar to what it already does when verifying a certificate signature when its checks the TBS certificate.
 So, the client does a DER encoding of this modified certificate.

 Question: Where does the poison extension go?